PART ONE: THE CHILD

 That had been hours ago.
 The sun had set completely now.
 The only light came from the distant flicker of torches on the main street and the pale glow of the moon through scattered clouds.
 Petro's tears had dried, but the pain in his hand hadn't faded.
 If anything, it was worse.

 He should try to sleep.
-There was nothing else to do.
 His father would be passed out drunk by now, snoring in his chair with an empty bottle in his lap.
 Petro could sneak back, grab the thin blanket that served as his bed, and find somewhere warmer to spend the night.
 But the thought of going back to that house, of smelling the stale ale and seeing the blood the physician had left on the floor—

 No. He'd rather be cold.

-He fell into a fitful sleep, dreaming horrible dreams.
+Fitful sleep claimed him, bringing horrible dreams.
 Dreams of his father's fists.
 Dreams of Hank's wooden sword cracking against his knuckles.
 Dreams of the other children laughing, laughing, always laughing.
-He dreamed of his mother, though he barely remembered her—just a soft voice and gentle hands—and woke with tears freezing on his cheeks.

 People walked past his alley throughout the night.
-He heard their footsteps, their voices, the creak of cart wheels.
+Their footsteps, their voices, the creak of cart wheels.
 No one stopped.
 No one looked.
-He was invisible, which was exactly what he wanted to be.
+Invisible, which was exactly what he wanted to be.

-He woke the following morning shivering and exhausted, his joints stiff from sleeping on the cold ground.
-Pale light filtered down into his hiding spot.
+Morning came with cold, pale light filtering down into his hiding spot.
+Stiff joints from sleeping on the cold ground.
 He rubbed the sleep out of his eyes, stretched out his young back, and yawned so wide his jaw cracked.

 His hand still hurt.
 The swelling hadn't gone down at all.
 But at least he was alive.
 At least he'd survived another night.